 - “Buying a home in a high-risk flood zone can mean a dramatic increase in insurance costs, as well as more difficulty selling the home in the future.”

 - “Sometimes it’s not the property itself, but the local area that is a bad investment . . .
 This includes not just obvious warning signs like high crime rates or many store vacancies and boarded-up buildings, but high unemployment rates, one main employer or industry in the location, and declining populations.”

 Best Way to Steer Clear of a Bad Property

-These are probably the most important signs of a bad property in Omaha or Council Bluffs, but there are more.
+These are probably the most important signs of a bad property in Omaha or Omaha, but there are more.
 That’s why it’s so important to lean on the expertise of your local real estate agent in Council Bluffs and Omaha and let her guide you through this economic minefield.
 A local real estate agent in Omaha and Council Bluffs can be a valuable asset because conditions in local markets can vary so widely.
 Find out how our experienced realtors in Omaha and Council Bluffs can help you make sure you’re making the right decision.
 Just contact Chris and her team at Homes By Chris Harter today at 402-378-9462.